 “The backgrounds in the sub-atomic world of level two are based upon the tracks created in the bubble chambers of particle accelerators when they are subjected to beams of sub-atomic particles called neutrinos.
 Other objects in level two, such as protons, gluons, quarks and other particles had to be artistic creations since no one has ever seen them!
 Level three’s backgrounds are based upon electron microscope photographs of the brain’s neural network.”

 – taken from the game’s manual

-To appreciate these backdrops to their fullest our sub is equipped with flood lights, illuminating the area immediately surrounding it, alternately unveiling and cloaking the terrain as we maneuver.
+To appreciate these backdrops to their fullest our sub is equipped with floodlights, illuminating the area immediately surrounding it, alternately unveiling and cloaking the terrain as we manoeuvre.
 It’s an impressive feat, one that neatly explains how it is we can see anything at all located this deep within the human body.
 Something the producers of the movie forgot to take into consideration.

 Plot holes and continuity problems are a common theme throughout, exacerbated by a commendable novelisation by Isaac Asimov that goes to great lengths to make the science logical and credible.
 Due to the movie being delayed this was published six months prior to its cinematic release, sweeping a spotlight over the many inherent flaws.
 That’s the inevitable drawback of employing the godfather of sci-fi to enhance your work.